-Between October 2016 through September 2018, chlorpyrifos was detected in one (1) of 69 samples (1.4% detection rate) collected at the ten (10) compliance monitoring locations that were monitored during this time period.
-A single sample (1.4% of samples) exceeded the Basin Plan 4-day chronic objective (0.015 μ g/L) and the 1-hour acute objective (0.025 μ g/L) for chlorpyrifos.
-The exceedance occurred at Gilsizer Slough at George Washington Road (August 2018).
+Between October 2018 through September 2020, chlorpyrifos was not detected in any of the 52 samples (0% detection rate) collected at the eleven (11) compliance monitoring locations that were monitored during this time period.
+No samples exceeded the Basin Plan 4-day chronic objective (0.015 μ g/L) nor the 1-hour acute objective (0.025 μ g/L) for chlorpyrifos.